Christinamawel/indecision/Log.md

 9:40 - 10:30 Try to create UI on my own for second practice project. this was very difficult and I struggled to find good resources for complete beginners so I continued to watch the video and follow along.

+10:30 - 11:10 Finish UI layout for practice calculator app and learn about linear layouts, layout weight, and orientation.